Skylight Calendar vs Google Calendar: What’s the Difference for Families?

 Is Skylight Calendar better than Google Calendar?

-Can you use Skylight Calendar with Google Calendar?
+Can Skylight Calendar sync with Google Calendar?

-Why do families still struggle with scheduling even with these tools?
+Why do families still struggle with scheduling?

 What is the best setup for a family calendar?